-A seating plan system, like MINTclass, offers a feature that automatically sorts students into a seating plan based on the data you already have.
+Seating plan systems offer a feature that automatically sorts students into a seating plan based on the data you already have.
 Teachers can then update and amend as necessary throughout the school year.
 It saves teachers time and mixes up student groups, so they can learn from each other.

 2. Using data

-MINTclass can display behaviour data.
-You can also record and report on behaviour and attendance data within MINTclass, allowing you to optimise your seating plan.
+Record and report on behaviour and attendance data to optimise your seating plan.

 SEND data can be displayed with need types and hyperlinks to important documents, such as IEP, ILPS, flight paths etc., allowing teachers access to this data at the click of a button.